anislagan/phonenumberservice/README.md

 - Environment-specific configurations
 - Paginated response
 - Global error handling
-- Caching for faster repeated access
+- Caching for faster access
 - Integration and unit tests with Mockito
 - Swagger API documentation

-## Limitation
-- There is performance issue on the loading of flat file during phone and customer search.
-However, since no production environment is configured to use flat file as persistence, no extra effort is made to optimise it.
-Search performance in production can be vastly improved using production-grade search technologies e.g. database or elasticsearch

 ## Unsupported features
 - Rate limiting - this is better handled by a more robust server infra e.g. AWS API Gateway